History of Jerusalem: Hasmonean period

 As a result of the Maccabean Revolt, Jerusalem became the capital of the autonomous and eventually independent Hasmonean state which lasted for over a century.
 After Judas' death, his brothers Jonathan Apphus and Simon Thassi were successful in creating and consolidating the state.
 They were succeeded by John Hyrcanus, Simon's son, who won independence, enlarged Judea's borders, and began minting coins.
 Hasmonean Judea became a kingdom and continued to expand under his sons kings Aristobulus I and subsequently Alexander Jannaeus.

-When his widow Salome Alexandra died in 67 BCE her sons Hyrcanus II and Aristobulus II fought among themselves over who would succeed her.
-In order to resolve their dispute, the parties involved turned to Roman general Pompey, who paved the way for a Roman takeover of Judea.
+Under Hasmonean rule, Jerusalem experienced significant demographic expansion, which triggered an intensification of its economic and agricultural infrastructure.
+Spatial analysis of its hinterland shows that the number of rural production sites within a two-hour walk of the Temple Mount nearly doubled, growing from 15 to 29 settlements.
+Most of these new farmsteads were built on previously uncultivated land on the outer margins of the city, utilizing a structured settlement pattern that scholars compare to the Seleucid katoikia system, where land was allocated to military veterans or political elites in exchange for defensive service.
+Centralized administrative and fiscal control over this supply network is evidenced by the discovery of yršlm (Jerusalem) and yhdt stamp impressions in ancient Hebrew script on storage jars at 38% of these rural sites, pointing to an organized taxation system originating in the capital as early as the reign of Simon Thassi.